kensho-technologies/graphql-compiler/README.rst

 SQLAlchemy :code:`Table` objects are a python representation of underlying SQL tables.

-There are two standard workflows when working with SQLAlchemy :code:`Table objects: define the tables in python and `create them in the underlying database <https://docs.sqlalchemy.org/en/13/core/metadata.html#creating-and-dropping-database-tables>`__ or `reflect them from the underlying database <https://docs.sqlalchemy.org/en/13/core/reflection.html#reflecting-database-objects>`__.
+There are two standard workflows when working with SQLAlchemy :code:`Table objects` define the tables in python and `create them in the underlying database <https://docs.sqlalchemy.org/en/13/core/metadata.html#creating-and-dropping-database-tables>`__ or `reflect them from the underlying database <https://docs.sqlalchemy.org/en/13/core/reflection.html#reflecting-database-objects>`__.